Finding a new sponsor

 Proving your immigration status

-You can prove your immigration status with your documents, or by using the government's online View and prove service.
-This service should give a real time view of whether, according to the records of the Home Office, you continue to have status inside the UK.
+You can prove your immigration status with your documents, or by using the government's online view and prove service.
+This service should give a real-time view of the Home Office's record of your right to be in the UK.

 You do not need to pay a fee to obtain your eVisa.
 Read our guide to learn more about eVisas and how to obtain yours.